bjindal4/grunt-treeshake/README.md

 ####ignore

-**Type:** Array of definitions or Definition String
+**Type:** Array files

 **Default:** *undefined*

-There may be times when you want to exclude a definition that is referenced in one of supported formats.
-This could be due to having a base file and it filtering what is

-	options: {
-		import: ["utils.validators.*", "utils.ajax.http"]
-	}
+This will look through these files and find any dependencies listed.
+Then ignore those.
+So for example if you wanted to have a base js file that had core functionality and then include a file later that was treeshaken as well, but you didn't want it to also include the base functionality.
+Then you would reference the base js file in the ignore and any dependencies already defined it would ignore.

 ####inspect